 For older people it may be interesting that chromium can increase the production of the hormone DHEA, which acts, among other things, as a precursor for the synthesis of testosterone and oestrogen.
 The endogenous DHEA production decreases with age and this decrease is associated with complaints during and after menopause, as well as undesirable consequences of low testosterone levels in aging men.
 As an additional bonus, there is evidence that chromium could counteract an age-related prostate enlargement.

 Chromium has gotten a bad reputation as fat loss supplement, since it has been marketed in the past with completely overstated advertising promises.
-Of course, contrary to other claims, chromium is not a highly active fat burner that can easily cope with long-forbidden drugs such as ephedrine.
 If you already consume sufficient amounts of chromium with your diet and use chromium with such an idea, you will of course be disappointed by its effects.
 However, this does not mean that chromium is useless to support fat loss and muscle gains.
 Since chromium plays a crucial role in fat and carbohydrate metabolism, a chromium deficiency can result in unsatisfying fat loss results despite of an optimal nutrition and sufficient exercise.
 As already explained, approximately 90% of the population suffer from a more or less pronounced deficiency of chromium, which can lead to an impaired carbohydrate, protein and fat metabolism, insulin resistance and marked fluctuations of blood glucose levels.
 Severe fluctuations of blood glucose levels can result in hypoglycaemia, which in turn can result in hunger and cravings for carbohydrates and sugars.
 Such fluctuations often lead to an increased dietary intake that promotes weight and fat gains.
 Since chromium can stabilize blood glucose levels, it can prevent hunger and cravings as result of low blood sugar levels, which makes it much easier to consume less calories and to lose fat during a diet.
 An insulin resistance, which is one of the most frequent consequences of a chromium deficiency, leads to a greater storage of glucose in form of fat in your fat cells and a reduced storage of glucose in form of glycogen in the glycogen stores of your muscles and your liver.
 In other words, a deficiency of chromium promotes body fat gains and can reduce your physical performance due to not maximally filled muscle glycogen stores.

 Chromium can not only counteract unwanted body fat gains and prevent cravings, but also promote gains of fat-free body mass – i.e. muscle tissue.
 Since insulin is the strongest endogenous anabolic hormone that is responsible for the transport of amino acids into your muscle cells, a reduced insulin sensitivity can also impair your muscle gains.
 In other words, you will not achieve significant muscle gains without adequate amounts of chromium.
 Numerous scientific studies have shown that all of this is more than just theory.
 A study conducted at the University of Texas came to the conclusion that a supplementation with 200 to 400 mcg of chromium resulted in significant reductions of body fat and increased muscle gains in all subjects.
 During another study volunteers, who supplemented 200 mcg of chromium per day, lost almost 4 pounds more fat than subjects of the control group, while at the same time gaining 1.2 pounds more muscle mass.
 In older people the differences were even more pronounced with a 6.7 pound higher fat loss.